RedisGraph/RedisGraph/docs/design.md

 ### Querying the graph

-RedisGraph exposes a subset of openCypher graph language.
+RedisGraph exposes a subset of the openCypher graph language.
 Although only some language capabilities are supported, there's enough functionality to extract valuable insights from your graphs.
-To execute a query, we use the GRAPH.QUERY
+To execute a query, we'll use the GRAPH.QUERY
 command:

 ```sh
 GRAPH.QUERY <graph_id> <query>
 ```

-Let's execute a number of queries against our movies graph:
+Let's execute a number of queries against our movies graph.

-Find the sum, max, min and avg age of the Straight Outta Compton cast:
+Find the sum, max, min and avg age of the 'Straight Outta Compton' cast:

 ```sh
 GRAPH.QUERY IMDB "MATCH (a:actor)-[act]->(m:movie {title:\"Straight Outta Compton\"})